A History of Barnardos

 Barnardo later opened a girls' home in Barkingside, which housed 1,500 girls.
 The philosophy of these homes was that every child deserved the best possible start in life and the children were given tools to make their own way in the world - the girls were equipped with domestic skills and the boys learnt a craft or trade.

 By the time of his death in 1905, Dr Barnardo had established a large network of homes caring for about 8,000 children.
 After his death the Barnardos child care tradition grew, adapting to the changing needs of children and families.
 The emphasis changed from caring for children in residential homes to services that support children to stay within their families and communities.

 In 1962, Barnardos began to work with children and families in Ireland, initially in Dublin and the Border Counties.
 It remained part of the UK organisation until 1989, when Barnardos (Republic of Ireland), an independent Irish organisation, was born.

 Since 1989, Barnardos has grown into Ireland’s leading children’s charity.
 We operate over 40 Barnardos Centres in local communities across the country, working with vulnerable children and their families.
 We also run a number of national services supporting parents and professionals with an information resource network and counseling services dealing with childhood bereavement, adoption and a Guardian ad Litem service representing children's interests in court proceedings.

-In addition, Barnardos is using its extensive experience of working on the ground to lead a number of public awareness and advocacy campaigns to help reach the vision of "making Ireland the best place in the world to be a child."
+In addition, Barnardos is using its extensive experience of working on the ground to lead a number of public awareness and advocacy campaigns to help create a country "where no child has to suffer and where every child is able to reach their full potential."

 For more information on Barnardos work with children and families in Ireland today, please click here.